duanyytop/ckb-oracle-bridge/README.md

-# ckb-oracle-bridge
+# CKB Oracle Bridge

-Nervos CKB Oracle Bridge
+`ckb-oracle-bridge` is an oracle bridge fetching crypto tokens' prices from Ethereum for Nervos CKB.